 noise, which indicates that an artery is blocked.
 Your doctor will order more

 tests if they think you may have atherosclerosis.
 These tests can include:

 - a blood test to check your cholesterol levels

-create a picture of the artery that shows if there is a blockage
+create a picture of the artery that shows if there’s a blockage

-- magnetic resonance arteriography (MRA) or computed tomography (CT) angiography to create pictures of the large arteries
+computed tomography angiography (CTA) to create pictures of the large arteries

 of a radioactive dye that can be seen on X-rays to create a picture of the

 electrical activity in your heart to look for any areas of decreased blood flow

 monitors your heart rate and blood pressure while you exercise on a treadmill

 limits the amount of fat and cholesterol you consume.
 You may need to exercise